jhudsl/tidyversecourse/docs/03-tidying.md

 There is often information stored in two separate data frames that you'll want in a single data frame.
 There are *many* different ways to join separate data frames.
 They are discussed in more detail in [this tutorial](http://stat545.com/bit001_dplyr-cheatsheet.html) from [Jenny Bryan](https://www.stat.ubc.ca/~jenny/).
 Here, we'll demonstrate how the `left_join()` function works, as this is used frequently.

 Let's try to combine the information from the two different datasets we've used in this lesson.
-We have `msleep` and `conservation`. `msleep` contains a column called `conservation`.
+We have `msleep` and `conservation`.
+The `msleep`dataset contains a column called `conservation`.
 This column includes lowercase abbreviations that overlap with the uppercase abbreviations in the `abbreviation` column in the `conservation` dataset.

 To handle the fact that in one dataset the abbreviations are lowercase and the other they are uppercase, we'll use `mutate()` to take all the lowercase abbreviations to uppercase abbreviations using the function `toupper()`.